wal-g/wal-g/README.md

 If `FIND_FULL` is specified, WAL-G will calculate minimum backup needed to keep all deltas alive.
 If FIND_FULL is not specified and call can produce orphaned deltas - the call will fail with the list.

 ``everything`` [FORCE]

+``target`` [FIND_FULL] %name% | --target-user-data %data% will delete the backup specified by name or user data.

+(Only in Postgres) By default, if delta backup is provided as the target, WAL-G will also delete all the dependant delta backups.
+If `FIND_FULL` is specified, WAL-G will delete all backups with the same base backup as the target.

 Examples: